 I looked inquiringly at my safari comrades.
 They didn’t need to say a word for me to understand.

 “Let’s go,” I told him.

 Bio opened the driver’s side door of the van and stood on the floor of the cockpit with his body elevated above the window while we rested on the roof.
-We waited several minutes, listening to the deep, undulating growls before we finally caught site of the beasts.
-A male and a female immerged simultaneously from beneath a tree about thirty feet from our car.
+We waited several minutes, listening to the deep, undulating growls before we finally caught sight of the beasts.
+A male and a female emerged simultaneously from beneath a tree about thirty feet from our car.

 With one hulking leap, the lion lunged toward the safari car.
 The tourists inside screamed, and the driver made a move to pull the car away from danger.